RossPaterson/advent-of-code/2018/Notes.md

 disassembling the code to create a more efficient equivalent.
 The machine here uses eight of the instructions from Day 16, though with a twist: one of the registers holds the instruction pointer.

+## Day 20: A Regular Map

+This problem requires three steps, which are clearly laid out in the
+description:

+1. parsing the "regular expressions" (actually just concatenation and alternatives),
+2. converting the expression into a maze, and
+3. finding shortest paths in the maze.

+The challenge is in the second step, mainly in choosing a representation for the maze and deciding how to generate it.
+A neat feature (also seen previously on Days 10 and 12) is that the bounds of the area of interest are not clear in advance, making it difficult to use fixed array structures.

+The third step is easy given a breadth-first searcher, and the second part is also easily derived from the breadth-first search.